-The history of the United States Football League is at risk.
+The history of the United States Football League is in danger.
 Right now, thousands of videotapes that capture the entire history of the original USFL have been preserved.
 Nearly every game and every play of this glorious celebration in the 1980s survives.
-The professional debuts and heroics of Jim Kelly, Herschel Walker, Steve Young, and many more are intact but in danger.
+The professional debuts and heroics of Jim Kelly, Herschel Walker, Steve Young, and many more are intact but at risk.

-We are seeking your help to convert the vast videotape library of United States Football League game broadcasts and raw footage created between 1983-1985 into a digital format.
+We need your help to convert the vast videotape library of United States Football League game broadcasts and raw footage created between 1983-1985 into a digital format.
 Without conversion, this footage will soon be lost.

 After more than three decades, the ¾” U-Matic videotapes that preserve the game action from 1983-1985 are reaching the end of their lives and need to be transferred to a new, more permanent medium.
 Without this conversion, the tapes will degrade until the footage is no longer viewable.